Howard Stern Says He’s Retiring After 35 Years Because Radio Harms His Health

 — Page Six (@PageSix) April 14, 2019

-Stern’s book hits shelves May 14.
+Stern’s book hits shelves on May 14.